 A government (G) and regional challenger (C) interact in an infinite time horizon.
-Future payoffs are discounted by a common factor $\delta \in (0,1)$ and time is denoted by $t \in \mathbb{Z}+$ .
+Future payoffs are discounted by a common factor $\delta \in (0,1)$ and $t \in \mathbb{Z}+$ denotes time.
 The stage game played in each period contains up to four sets of actions.

 1. Distribution of power stage.
-Nature chooses whether C has strong capacity for rebellion (probability $\sigma$ ) or is weak (probability $1-\sigma$ ) in each period.
-Only in a strong period can C initiate hostilities (see stage 3), and C wins a separatist civil war with probability $p \in (0,1)$ .
-The distribution of power stage is degenerate in any period in which C has previously won a separatist civil war because, as described below, G and C's For tractability purposes and to focus mainly on C's fighting and production choices, p is exogenous.
+Nature chooses whether C has strong capacity for rebellion (probability σ) or is weak (probability $1-\sigma$) in each period.
+Only in a strong period can C initiate hostilities (see stage 3), and C wins a separatist civil war with probability $p \in (0,1)$.
+The distribution of power stage is degenerate in any period in which C has previously won a separatist civil war because, as described below, G and C's interaction ends if C secedes.
+Overall, there are three states of the world in this stochastic game: weak C in the status quo territorial regime, strong C in the status quo territorial regime, and C has seceded.

+7For tractability purposes and to focus mainly on C's fighting and production choices, p is exogenous.
 However, Section 4.2 discusses substantive factors related to regional oil production that may affect p, and Section 4.3 presents an extension in which p can change depending on the war outcome.
 Paine (2017) shows that endogenizing the probability of winning does not alter the core logic for explaining the relationship between oil and separatist civil war onset.